 In the spring of 2010, I went in for a standard eye exam and told my optometrist all about the onset of the chronic migraines six months earlier.
 My vision is very good (20/10 for distance, in fact) and my near vision, while no longer perfect, has not eroded to the point where reading glasses are usually prescribed, but the doctor suggested that I get a pair of glasses with a very mild prescription, just enough to give my eyes a break so they wouldn't have to strain at all.
 There was the tradeoff of not being able to wear my sunglasses while wearing the reading glasses, but for working on the computer and reading, the prescription lenses definitely made a positive difference.

 In the fall of 2011, I saw a vision therapy specialist my mother has worked with on scientific studies.
 She uncovered all kinds of interesting information, such as the fact that while my vision is more acute than the average person's, my ability to change the depth of my focus is extremely clunky.
 (From time to time, especially if my eyes are tired, my eyes will get "stuck" and not be able to refocus or, even more disconcerting, one eye will get stuck and the other will not.)
 I also have unusually active and acute peripheral vision, a much-smaller-than-average blind spot, and my eyes are constantly roving my environment.
 It validated my sense that I see more than most people (it's not just that I notice more, I actually SEE more).
 That means my sharp, roving eyes are having to refocus all the time.
 No wonder they get tired!
 She said that eventually she'll give me some therapeutic exercises to help me better ignore what's going on in my peripheral vision and focus more smoothly on what's in front of me, but we decided that the first thing we wanted to tackle was determining that the red lenses were the best tint.
 I'd been wanting to get a prescription pair of tinted lenses, but when she suggested that I might want to explore other tints, I jumped on board.
 She loaned me a spotlight and glass discs in various colors to place over the light in order to test them.
 The colors included red, purple, green, a couple of blues, gray, yellow, and amber.
 I discovered that purple made me really sick and that blues and green were problematic, too.
 The best out of the options was amber.
-I first tested this conclusion with a very orangey-amber pair of swim
+I first tested this conclusion with a very orangey-amber pair of swim| It looks like a fairly standard sunglasses tint, but it's actually carefully formulated. |

 So earlier this summer, I got tested for the best lens tint offered by ChromaGen for my particular brain.
 ChromaGen lenses are most often used for those suffering from dyslexia.
 (There is also a different set of ChromaGen tints that correct color blindness.)
 In basic layman's terms, the tints, very specifically selected to correspond to certain wavelengths, slow down activity in the brain.
 Each eye is different, too, so some individuals benefit from having a different tinted lens for each eye.
 We found that one eye was very particular about the tint it preferred and the other eye liked both that tint and another, so I went with the same tint in both lenses.
 The setting sun came out of the clouds while I was there and so I was able to compare one of the hardest types of light for me to manage through my red glasses, the amber aviators, and then the selected ChromaGen tint.
 The ChromaGen tint was better than either of those lenses, so we decided to go with it.
 They were able to put the new lenses in my beloved ic! berlin frames, so I rather nervously surrendered them for the three weeks it would take to put the ChromaGen lenses in the frames.
-The ChromaGen testing and lenses were very expensive (and while it has been approved by the FDA, it is not yet covered by insurance), but I'm glad to report that my lenses are making a difference.
+The ChromaGen testing and lenses were very expensive (and while it has been approved by the FDA, it is not yet covered by insurance), but I'm glad to report that my lenses are making a difference.| The six pairs of lenses that have helped shield me from the light during 34 months of daily migraines. |

 My perpetual light sensitivity continues to be a daily and debilitating problem, but having good lenses makes many of the small comforts of my life--my digital photography, connecting with friends via the internet, watching shows when it's too difficult for me to read--possible.
 I highly recommend that sufferers of light sensitivity experiment with various tints (you can compare them easily enough with $10 sunglasses, like I did when I was testing out amber lenses) to see which works best for your eyes and then investing in a lightweight pair of frames with oversized, polarized lenses in the preferred tint.
 For those who have serious sensitivity issues, access to a trained practitioner, and an extra $1500 lying around, I do recommend the ChromaGen lenses.
 Oh, and always wear your shades like you're doing it because you're fabulous and it's part of your look, not because they're therapeutic!